DHCLAIRE/SD-Effect_ESLs/README.md

 # Setup
 ## Download this repository
-Option 1: Clone this repository
+Option 1: Clone this repository \n
 Option 2: Simply download it as a zip file.